gem/oq-engine/doc/datastore.md

 Accessing directly the datastore is meant for internal users (i.e. GEM staff) and for power users that are willing to accept some instability in order to get the cutting edge features of the engine.
-It is also to only way if you need to perform advanced postprocessing of the results.
+It is also the only way for people needing to perform advanced postprocessing of the results.